sfigg/commercialization-public/test/hlk/getstarted/proxy-step-4--onboard-mobile-test-systems.md

     >  The KitsDeviceDetector log can found at %ProgramFiles(x86)> %\\WTTMobile\\Tools\\KitsDeviceDetector.log

     >[!NOTE]
+    >FFUTool.exe is included in the Windows Assessment and Deployment Kit (ADK), and can be installed by selecting the “Imaging and Configuration Designer” option when installing the ADK.
+    > For more information on the ADK, see: [Download the Windows ADK](https://developer.microsoft.com/en-us/windows/hardware/windows-assessment-deployment-kit)
-    >  For more information on HLK mobile testing tools and utilities, see the following topic: [HLK Mobile Testing Tools and Utilities](../user/hlk-mobile-testing-tools-and-utilities.md)
+    >  For more information on HLK mobile testing tools and utilities, see: [HLK Mobile Testing Tools and Utilities](../user/hlk-mobile-testing-tools-and-utilities.md)

 4. Restart the proxy service in elevated mode.
     1. In the Proxy Service command prompt window, press CTRL + C to stop the service.
     2. Restart the Proxy Service double clicking on the "WTT Proxy" shortcut on the desktop of the Proxy System, or by navigating to %ProgramFiles(X86)%\\WTTMobile\\Client\\ and running the following command from the elevated command prompt:

-        `WTTProxy.exe -console`
+        ```syntax
+        WTTProxy.exe -console
+        ```

 5.  \[For Health image only\] – After KitsDeviceDetector is complete, run the following commands from %ProgramFiles(x86)%\\WTTMobile\\Tools\\

+    ```syntax
-    `AriesUtil.exe ResetDevice /Aries:<aries-name> [/Autoskip:true]`
+    AriesUtil.exe ResetDevice /Aries:<aries-name> [/Autoskip:true]
+    ```

 6. Validation: After running device detector (steps above), the device should be booted to a valid OS, and be a visible target that shows as Ready in HLK Manager and HLK Studio.